neto15cg/delivery/README.md

 The challenge is to create a delivery aplication using ReactJs with the following technologies:

+- React
 - Typescript
-- React
-- Hooks
 - Styled Components
+- Apollo GraphQL
 - Axios
-- GraphQl
 - Google APIS

 # Setup

-## Installation
+## Install and Running

-Install all the packages:

 ```bash
  yarn dev or npm run dev
 ```

+## Installation

+Install all the packages:

 ```bash
 yarn install or npm install